-To bolster the care management workforce, the Department will allow AMH+ practices and CMAs to use "care manager extenders," such as community navigators, community health workers, and certified peer support specialists to support certain Tailored Care Management functions.
-Use of extenders will help strengthen the existing workforce and allow the Tailored Care Management model to penetrate as far as possible.
-The Guidance on the Use of Care Manager Extenders in Tailored Care Management provides additional details on care manager extenders.
+- Care manager extenders.
+To bolster the care management workforce, the Department will allow AMH+ practices and CMAs to use care manager extenders, such as community navigators, community health workers, and certified peer support specialists, to support certain Tailored Care Management functions.
+The Department's vision is that extenders will help AMH+ practices, CMAs, and Tailored Plans best meet the needs of members, build efficient care teams by creating additional workforce capacity, and allow care managers and supervisors to focus on key tasks for assigned members as well as permit them additional time for members with intensive or complex needs.
+Care manager extenders must have the following qualifications: - At least 18 years of age and or or